-We typically use leading insurers as third-party underwriters for these insurance products.
+We typically use leading insurers as third-party underwriters, such as Legal & General and Liverpool Victoria, for these insurance products.
 We receive a commission and, in some cases, participate in the profits, but not the losses, from third-party underwritten insurance products that we market.
-This provides us with an important source of non-interest income, and in the financial year ended April 4, 2010 and the year ended April 4, 2009 we earned £124 million and £124 million, respectively, from commissions and profit sharing.
+This provides us with an important source of non-interest income, and in the financial year ended April 4, 2009 we earned £152 million from commissions and profit sharing.
 We generally market our insurance products to new and existing customers, and it is our policy to offer insurance products at competitive prices and with more comprehensive coverage than those products generally offered by our main competitors.